kristopolous/slender-docs/src/installation.md

 We also recommend:

- * a linux system.
+ * a Linux system.
 This tutorial is being written on an Ubuntu 12.04.02 LTS system.
  * multiple Gigabytes of RAM on the host system
  * at least an Intel i5 or equivalent processor to make things run smoothly.
  * a high-speed internet connection (around 1GB is downloaded for the base system including the VM).